Looking beyond computing power, the comment also demonstrates the importance of app development in today’s global economy.

 - Testers: Consider hiring testers with experience in Espresso for Android testing, and XCTest for iOS testing.

 Note: I have not recommended that you hire cloud platform architects, mobile backend developers, infrastructure architects, and DevOps engineers.
-The reason for this is that I recommend using managed cloud services which don’t require these – more on this later.
+The reason is that I recommend using managed cloud services, and more on this later.

 4. Choosing the right software architecture pattern

-After gathering your business requirements, you will need to make key decisions regarding the choice of a software architecture pattern.
+After gathering the business requirements, you make key decisions for the first time when choosing a software architecture pattern.
 You need to get these decisions right, therefore, choosing the right pattern is important.
 There are several software architecture patterns, e.g.:

 - Layered (n-tier) pattern;